a5311221/merchantApi/README.md

 ```
 // js code to call swiftSuccessCallback
-swiftSuccessCallback("ownbitpay", orderId); //js tell the iOS app that this orderId has just received a successful payment.
+swiftSuccessCallback("ownbitpay", orderId); //js tells the iOS app that this orderId has just received a successful payment.
 ```

 In your swift code, you can register the callback similar as follows: